Café review: Cairo Café

 Café review: Madoo

 It’s a fact of life in hospitality that restaurants open and close all the time.
 There’s an inexhaustible supply of plucky new businesses ready to sign a lease and try their chances, and you can almost measure how long someone has lived in Reading by how far back they remember the history of certain sites.
-Do you recall when Thai Corner used to be Bistrot Vino, or when the Nando’s on Broad Street was a place called Bistro Je T’aime?
+Do you recall when Thai Corner used to be Bistrot Vino, or when the Nando’s on Friar Street was a place called Bistro Je T’aime?
 You’ve probably been here since the early days of the Oracle, if not longer.

 In some cases a restaurant makes such a go of it that you almost completely forget the establishments that went before.
 Some people have long memories, and remember Mum Mum or that pretzel joint on Market Place, but for many people I imagine it feels like it’s always been Tasty Greek Souvlaki.
 And although I know rationally, in the back of my mind, that there used to be a great branch of Ha!
 Ha! on the Kings Road – and that after that it was a Turkish place, and a tapas restaurant, and a weird kind of pub that closed on Sundays – it’s been House Of Flavours so long that it’s jarring to imagine anybody else there.
 It’s a bit like how, after you’ve been in a relationship with a person long enough, your previous life feels as if it belonged to somebody else.